-After termination and applying to receive benefits, the member may rollover vested funds to another qualified plan, structure a periodic payment under the Investment Plan, receive a lumpsum distribution, leave the funds invested for future distribution, or any combination of these options.
+After termination and applying to receive benefits, the member may rollover vested funds to another qualified plan, structure a periodic payment under the Investment Plan, receive a lump-sum distribution, leave the funds invested for future distribution, or any combination of these options.
 Disability coverage is provided; the member may either transfer the account balance to the FRS Pension Plan when approved for disability retirement to receive guaranteed lifetime monthly benefits under the FRS Pension Plan, or remain in the Investment Plan and rely upon that account balance for retirement income.

-The District's Investment Plan pension expense totaled \$742,886 for the fiscal year ended June 30, 2018.
+The District's Investment Plan contribution totaled \$897,659 for the fiscal year ended June 30, 2019.

-Note 5 - Other Postemployment Benefit Plan - OPEB Plan
+Note 5 - Other Postemployment Benefit Plan (OPEB Plan)